Could More Seizure-Free Days Be in Your Future?

-If you or a loved one are between the ages of 18‑75 and continue to experience seizures despite taking available anti‑seizure medications, our study offers a new investigational medicine that may be able to help.
+If you or a loved one is between the ages of 18 and 75 years old and continues to experience epileptic seizures despite taking available anti-seizure medications, this study offers a new investigational medicine that may be able to help.

-The POWER1 study is a research study evaluating a new investigational drug, in accordance with FDA requirements, as a potential treatment for focal onset seizures in adults.
+The POWER1 study is a research study evaluating a new investigational medicine, in accordance with FDA requirements, as a potential treatment for focal onset seizures in adults.

 Duration

-Up to 9 weeks of screening, followed by a 12‑week treatment period, and 2 weeks of follow‑up.
+Up to 9 weeks of screening, followed by a 12-week study treatment period and 2 weeks of follow-up.

 If you are considering joining this study, the first step is to answer a questionnaire about your health and medical history.
-If your answers show the study might be a good fit for you, you may choose to be referred to one of our trial navigators to learn more about the study.
+If you qualify, you can schedule time with one of our trial navigators to hear more about the study.

 Participation requirements are as followsa: